solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ### Deploying a Gnosis Safe Multisig on Testnet

-To kick off this tutorial, you'll need a Gnosis Safe Multisig contract set up on the testnet.
+To kick off this tutorial, a Gnosis Safe Multisig contract is needed to be set up on the testnet.

-1. Go to [Gnosis Safe](https://app.safe.global/) and pick your preferred testnet (we're using Sepolia for this tutorial).
+1. Go to [Gnosis Safe](https://app.safe.global/) and pick your preferred testnet (Sepolia is used for this tutorial).
 Follow the on-screen instructions to generate a new Safe Account.

-2. After setting up your Safe, you'll find the address in the details section of your Safe Account.
+2. After setting up of Safe, address can be found in the details section of the Safe Account.
 Make sure to copy this address and keep it handy for later steps.

 ### Setting Up the Addresses JSON